Topological defects in lattice models and affine Temperley-Lieb algebra: The affine TL algebra and its center

 \subsection{Tower structure}

 The family of affine Temperley-Lieb algebras admits inclusions of the form (we will often abbreviate $\atl{n}\equiv \atl{n}(\q)$)

 giving the structure of a tower of algebras~\cite[Sec.\,3.3]{GS}.
 Some of these inclusions will play a role in our construction of topological defects so we describe them here.
-We now assume that $k$ is a positive integer, and define a morphism of algebras \be \phi^{u}_{n,k}\colon\; \atl{n} \to \atl{n+k}, \ee by its action on the various sets of generators of the algebra.
+We now assume that $k$ is a positive integer, and define a morphism\footnote{For brevity, we will use the term ``morphism" instead of the more standard ``homomorphism".} of algebras \be \phi^{u}_{n,k}\colon\; \atl{n} \to \atl{n+k}, \ee by its action on the various sets of generators of the algebra.
 For clarity, we add a superscript to the generators to indicate which algebra they belong to; for instance $u^{(n)}$ is the shift generator in $\atl{n}$, while $u^{(n+2)}$ is the shift generator in $\atl{n+2}$, etc. With this notation, the map $\phi^{u}_{n,k}$ on the blobbed set of generators is

 It is straightforward to verify that $\phi^{u}_{n,k}$ defines an inclusion of algebras.
 We note that this definition is parallel to what was done in affine Hecke algebra terms in~\cite[Sec.\,4.4.2]{GS}.
 While the map is very simple with the blobbed generators, it is more complicated when expressed on the periodic set of generators, for instance